markvogt/getting-started/README.md

 ### 2022 02 18 MV
 - MODIFIED nx_client.c file to add several new test screen_print() lines to the OLED display...
 - EXPERIMENTED with utilizing a vsc REMOTE CONTAINER to execute all this code; it's BUILT INTO this project already !!

+### 2022 04 13 MV
+- RECEIVED a 3RD MXCHIP, so modified code to build & deploy a REVISED file for new MXChip...
+- UPDATED azure-config.h with MXChip-MV-03 data (including its SAS key from Mark's IoT Central Application)
+- UPDATED nx_client.c file with MXChip-MV-03 display data
+- BUILT => SUCCESSFUL
+- DEPLOYED to MXChip-MV-03 device => SUCCESSFUL
+- UPDATED readme.md